7 Types of Organizational Structures +Examples

 6. Hierarchical structure

 On the other hand, a hierarchical structure slows down decision-making and may hurt employee morale.
+Poor leadership – or even a bad CEO – can lead to the downfall of an organization with a hierarchal structure.

 7. Flat organization structure